 MUST STOP 21: AVALANCHE LAKE, Glacier National Park, Montana

 We started Lake Avalanche hike around 4 pm on the first day that we were here!
-It’s a 4.5 mile heavily trafficked moderate trail.
+It’s a 4.5-mile heavily trafficked moderate trail.
 Luckily, the sky cleared up.
 After the morning crowd left, they started reopening the road back up near Lake McDonald Lodge.
 We finished the hike and made it back to Lake Mcdonald before sunset.
-It ended being such an amazing day despite of the rain and cloudy sky earlier.
+It ended up being such an amazing day despite the rain and cloudy sky earlier.

 AVALANCHE LAKE OUTFIT: rain jacket: | leggings: LULU LEMON | hat: APPLE | boots: KEEN

 MUST STOP 22: LAKE MCDONALD, Glacier National Park, Montana